ssauvageau-/GDHijack/README.md

 Then run the code however you like to run Java code.
 Make sure you don't have any Asset Managers presently running/building.

 Am I making a UI for this?
 Hellno.
+Maybe.

 Video demonstration: https://youtu.be/XLqRkO6K7wo